apache/apisix-website/website/blog/2021/11/16/weekly-report-1114.md

 **Link**: https://github.com/apache/apisix/issues/5400

-**Issue description**: The http logs for Layer 7 are stored in acccess.log, so how does the Layer 4 proxy stream route enable logging and customize the log path?
-Traditionally, openresty can be implemented.
+**Issue description**: The HTTP logs for Layer 7 are stored in acccess.log, so how does the Layer 4 proxy stream route enable logging and customize the log path?
+Traditionally, OpenResty can be implemented.

 ### Issue #5417